Florida Real Estate License is not in good standing with the DBPR

 1. Check the status of your license

 The first step is to check the status of your Florida real estate license with the DBPR.
 You can check the status of your license here on the DBPR's website.
 Input your name and or license number.

 Once you are on the DBPR's website with your license information, check under the status/expires section.
-If it says "involuntary inactive, inactive" or "involuntary inactive, active" that means that your Florida real estate license is not in good standing with the DBPR and you are not allowed to earn any real estate commissions until it is back in good standing.
+If it says "involuntary inactive, inactive" or "involuntary inactive, active" that means that your Florida real estate license is not in good standing with the DBPR and you are not allowed to activate it with any real estate company until it is back in good standing.

 If you are not in good standing, contact the DBPR directly at 850-487-1395, click prompts 4, 5 & 1 to speak to somebody directly.
 Find out exactly what you need to do to get it back in good standing.